kruize/autotune/design/KruizeLocalAPI.md

 Returns the container-level metadata of all the namespaces present in the specified cluster name and datasource

 **Response for datasource name - `prometheus-1`, cluster name - `default` and verbose - `true`**

+With `verbose` parameter set to `true`, the response includes detailed metadata about workloads and containers in addition to namespace information with the specified cluster name and datasource.

 <details>
 <summary><b>Example Response</b></summary>